 This research writing collection includes mini lessons, anchor charts and more.

 Mention the words “research writing” in an intermediate classroom and you might be met with moans & groans or perhaps even see fear in the eyes of some students.

 In all seriousness though, writing can be intimidating for many children in our classrooms.

-The more guided and focused your mini-lessons can be, the more examples you can get students to interact with and the more modeling that you do for them can make a huge difference in how they view writing that can sometimes be thought of as difficult or scary.
+Guided and focused your mini-lessons can be helpful for students.
+Also, the more examples you can get students to interact with, the more they will understand the expectations.
+Finally, the more modeling that you do for them, the more they can view writing as less overwhelming.

 Lesson 1: Noticings